-The Company acquired the equity of Securrency for a purchase price of approximately \$50.5 million.
+The Company acquired the equity of Securrency for a purchase price of approximately \$51.1 million.
 The acquisition of Securrency was accounted for as a business combination using the acquisition method of accounting.
 The excess of purchase price over fair value of assets obtained and liabilities assumed was allocated to goodwill.
-In connection with the acquisition, the Company recorded approximately \$11.0 million of goodwill and \$40.0 million capitalized software.
+In connection with the acquisition, the Company provisionally recorded approximately \$11.0 million of goodwill and \$40.0 million capitalized software.
 The capitalized software will be amortized to expense over 10 years.
+At the time of the acquisition and previously issued financial statements, the accounting for the merger with Securrency was not completed because the valuation of the technology asset acquired (capitalized software) had not been finalized.
+The assets acquired, liabilities assumed, and consideration paid in the acquisition were recorded at their estimated fair values based on management's best estimates using information available at the date of the acquisition.
 Expenses associated with the acquisition were approximately \$6.5 million for the year ended December 31, 2023, which primarily consisted of legal and consulting costs and were expensed as incurred.